nuxt-community/composition-api/README.md

 </a>
 </p>

-> `nuxt-composition-api` provides a way to use the Vue 3 Composition API in with Nuxt-specific features.
+> `@nuxtjs/composition-api` provides a way to use the Vue 3 Composition API in with Nuxt-specific features.

 **Note**: the main aim is to allow experimentation and feedback before the final release of Nuxt 3.
 It is not recommended to use this package in production.